Six Pack Abs Workout For Upper and Lower Abs

 How Do You Target The Oblique?

-The obliques work together to help you to bend side-to-side, rotate your torso from left to right, and assist with spinal flexion.
+The obliques help you bend side to side, rotate your torso from left to right, and assist with spinal flexion.

-The obliques also actively resist against rotation to help stabilize and protect your spine.
-They’re a key muscle group for stability, a muscle group that gets attacked when you twist and turn, and when you brace in those positions.
+The obliques also actively resist rotation to help stabilize and protect your spine.
+They’re a key muscle group for stability, which gets attacked when you twist, turn, and brace in those positions.

-That means moves like side planks and windmills will challenge your oblique muscles, as will any exercises that have you holding a load off-center while still trying to keep your hips and shoulders square.
+That means moves like side planks and windmills will challenge your oblique muscles, as will any exercises that require you to hold a load off-center while still trying to keep your hips and shoulders square.

 1. Oblique Crunch

-The oblique crunch is one of the best bodyweight exercises that target your core muscles—specifically the obliques on the sides of your abdomen.
+The oblique crunch is one of the best bodyweight exercises for targeting your core muscles, specifically the obliques on the sides of your abdomen.

-It is a core exercise that strengthens your obliques as well as the other muscles of the core, including your transverse abdominus and medial glute.
+It is a core exercise that strengthens the obliques and the other core muscles, including the transverse abdominus and medial glute.

 1. Lie on the floor on your right side with your hips and knees bent.